-As a result, afterword, the lock’s bolt mechanism worked in the reverse direction — it tried to retract the bolt when I wanted to lock and vice vera.
+As a result, the lock’s bolt mechanism worked in the reverse direction — it tried to retract the bolt when I wanted to lock and vice versa.
 I ended up having to open the inside escutcheon to fix the issue.
 There was no way around it.

 As this was my first time working with a deadbolt, I still considered the job a smashing success.
 But it did make me feel a bit like a fool — especially how I kind of blamed the lock itself at first, thinking it was “dumb.”
 So, please keep this between us, don’t tell anyone!

 Once the lock has been mounted, you’ll need to install the batteries and program it.